SeanKilleen/seankilleen.github.io/_posts/2025-05-18-experiments-in-llm-coding-a-script-to-summarize-timesheet-output.md

   - tooling
 date: 2025-05-18 11:46 -0500
 ---
 I have lots of concern about AI and LLMs in general -- from the ecological to the societal.
 I don't believe we should be using them to manipulate or replace humans.
-With that said, I've been belatedly trying to explore their practical applications in my work.
+With that said, I've been belatedly trying to explore their practical applications in my day-to-day work.
-One of those applications has been around generating helper scripts for some of the daily work I do, Below, I'll describe one of those journeys, which I took with .
+One of those applications has been around generating helper scripts to make daily tasks easier for applications that have APIs.
+Below, I'll describe one of those journeys, which I took with <https://claude.ai>.

 ## The Challenge